A visit to Cascade Falls will take you into the Pigeon Lake Wilderness Area, with the option of doing a loop around the lake or just an out-and-back.

 Lake Cascade Camp, a girls camp, once stood on the northern shore of Cascade lake.
 It was built in the 1930s and was used until the mid-1940s.
 Close inspection along the path may revel remnants of the old camp.
 The primitive campsites along the north shore mark where the camp once stood.
 You'll even follow follow the old route to the camp around the lake: much of the trail follows the old road and is a wide path.

-• Elevation gain: a minimum 300 feet
+- Elevation gain: 485 feet

 The southern portion of the loop never approaches the lake very closely, but it is close enough to see through the trees.
 There are multiple bridges along the trail to avoid wet areas.
 You will cross four bridges over these wet areas before you reach the waterfall around 3.0 miles.
 A side trail leads 100 feet to the base of the falls.
-In any season, they are a great sight.
 Please be careful if approaching; the area around the falls may be slippery.
+The falls themselves are nearly vertical, and are around 40 feet tall.
+Since this feature is about half way through the hiking loop, it makes for a good place to rest.

 Once past the falls, the trail climbs to higher ground.
 The trail does approach the water's edge on a few occasions on the northern trail, which leads through the site of an old girls camp.
 Around 3.6 miles is where you will find the remnants of the camp.
 The trail eventually comes back to the intersection at 1.1 miles from the trailhead, where you will follow the same path you came in on before returning to your vehicle.